 2-28: Sale or disposition of tax-acquired properties.

-A. Any real property which the Town may acquire for nonpayment of taxes shall be sold through a sealed bid process, conducted at the discretion of the Selectboard.
-The Selectboard shall have the right to retain for any purpose and on behalf of the Town any property deemed to be in the Town's interest.
+A. Any real property which the Town may acquire for nonpayment of taxes shall be disposed of by the Selectboard via quitclaim deed by either (A) offering the property to the former owner(s) or if deceased, to his/her/their heirs/devisees/personal representative for a price equal to all outstanding taxes, interest, fees and costs; or (B) using the process authorized by 30-A M.R.S. § 943-C, provided that if the former owner does not request that process or the board is unable to list or sell the property as required by §943-C(3), the Board may sell the property through a competitive sealed bid process in which a notice advertising sale of the property shall be published at least twice in a newspaper of general circulation in the county.
+For sales other than to the former owner, excess sale proceeds, as defined in 36 M.R.S. §943-C, shall be returned to the former owner.
 B. Upon order of the Selectboard that a bid process shall be conducted, the former owner, their heirs or assigns, according to tax records, shall be notified by certified mail that said process has been ordered and that the owner has to pay all back taxes, accrued interest, lien fees, mailing fees, and administrative fees in order to receive quitclaim title from the Town, if the Selectboard has approved sale to the owner.
 Full payment must be made to the Town in cash or certified check.
 C. In the event full payment is not received within the time frame set by the Selectboard, a notice of tax-acquired properties for sealed bid sale shall be advertised seven (7) days in advance by posting in two conspicuous public places, and by placing an advertisement in a newspaper of general circulation, as well as electronically.
 D. The Selectboard, at their next regular meeting after bid opening, shall consider bids and take whatever action is deemed in the Town's interest.
 In the event a bid is accepted, the Town shall issue a quitclaim deed upon receipt of the bid amount in cash or certified check.
 E. The Selectboard has the right to reject any and all bids.

 2-29: Sale or disposition of Town-owned real property.